zero-to-mastery/GameSenshi/CONTRIBUTING.md

 ## Working on Code

 1. Create a card and describe what you going to do.
-2. In the card also specify which main module you going to work on.
+2. In the card also specify which main module you going to modify/create.
+3. Start a new branch.
-3. Always let others in `Discord` know what you are working on.
+4. Always let others in `Discord` know what you are working on.

 ## Resources